noahehall/theBookOfNoah/0current/languages/shell/bash.md

 - hopefully this will be my last bash cheatsheet and I can simplify `

 - reading 96
-- copying page 24 function traps
+- copying top of page 30, variable substition

 ## links